Wasiullah Khan: Education and career

-Wasiullah Khan, a Pakistani-American, got his MA and MEd Honors degrees from the University of the Punjab and PhD in Educational Administration from Indiana University.
+Wasiullah Khan, a Pakistani-American, got his MA and MEd Honors degrees from the University of the Punjab and PhD in Educational Administration from Indiana University Bloomington.
 He had been a teacher and administrator in Pakistan before he came to Berkeley, California in the 1970s.
 He has been an educational researcher in Indiana and became an Academic Dean in a minority college in Chicago.

 In November 1978, he held the convention of a planning group to establish a new, multi-cultural institution of higher learning in Chicago.
 In September 1980, after approvals from the state and federal agencies, East–West University started operations as a not-for-profit institution in Chicago.

 In April 2000, East-West university acquired an 8-storey building as an extension of its campus.
 Fall 2003 student enrollment at the university was over 1000.

 Wasiullah Khan was the President of Pakistani American Congress (2005-2007).